frostyfloorz/bare-metal-vehicle-controller-avr/README.md

 # Bare-Metal AVR Vehicle Controller

---Side note

-This project taught me so much about C ,GPIOs ,Timers , interrupts, bit manipulation etc. It was my first project on embedded systems and i had a ton of ups and downs.
-Scrambling through a 200 page document to find names of registers, struggling through timer logic this project had so many ups and downs but im so happy to say I completed it.
-Thank you for checking out my project and I hope you keep yours eyes out for future projects as I love programming so i will always be working on somthing.
----
 A bare-metal embedded control project built on the ATmega2560 using direct register-level programming in C.

 The system reads a dual-axis joystick, controls a servo for steering, controls a DC motor through an L293D H-bridge, includes a safety interlock, and sends live telemetry to a PC over UART.